MarcGrol/microgen/README.md

 - As a gambler: View best gamblers

 ## Concept
-Describe your "application" in terms of:
+An "application" consists of the following concepts:
  - "service": one or more loosely couples "services"
  - "command": each service supports zero or more commands.
-Actors interact with the system via these commands (and queries)
+Actors interact with the system via these commands (and queries) on services.
  - "event" (with "attributes"): each commands emits zero or more events.
 An event is used to exchange of information between services in an async away

 ##Technical solution